 In a perfect world, you would acquire a new technology every month so you could learn, then add it to your workflow.
 Usually equipment gets purchased after the completion of a profitable job.
 The order of MY recommended process has been updated as well with the addition of more equipment.

-- Machine Control.
-Nothing works better than a good model on a blade.
+Machine Control.
+Nothing works better than a good machine control model on a blade.
 Nothing is worse than a bad model.
 Get good data with your rover experience then put it on a machine

 The transition from just a rover to a CIM job is easier than it used to be.
 Tools and experienced trainers make things easier.
 Make the move.
 Every dollar you spend will quickly bring a return on your investment.